aff3ct/streampu/docs/Sequence & Subsequence.md

 ```cpp
 void explore_thread_rec(Socket* socket, std::vector<runtime::Socket*>& list_fwd);
 ```
-The function called by `gen_processes` to get all the bound sockets (next) of the modified one, if the encountred socket is of type forward the function is called recursively on this new socket.This call is performed once at sequence build.
-(See [Forward socket](Forward socket.md))
+The function called by `gen_processes` to get all the bound sockets (next) of the modified one, if the encountered socket is of type `forward` the function is called recursively on this new socket (See [Forward socket and pipeline](Forward socket.md)).
+This call is performed once at sequence build.

 ```cpp
 void explore_thread_rec_reverse(Socket* socket, std::vector<runtime::Socket*>& list_fwd);